CARBON BUSINESS – Towards a sustainable business with CO2 curing of concrete

 Project procedures

 The goal of the project is to develop CO2 curing process of concrete comprehensively keeping in mind the profitability, achieved emission reductions, value and low-carbon effect.
-The project is divided to five (5) different work packages, which are:
+We will evaluate the usability of different admixtures with CO2 curing and we will define a suitable method to find out the amount of bound CO2.
+To achieve these goals, the project is divided to five different work packages.

 Injection of CO2 and its effect for concrete properties

-CARBON BUSINESS – Towards a sustainable business with CO2 curing of concrete project studies the effect of CO2 exposure to concrete while the concrete is still in the plastic phase.
+CARBON BUSINESS – Towards a sustainable business with CO2 curing of concrete project studies the effect of CO2 exposure to concrete when the hydration reactions are just starting (plastic phase).
 CO2 is added to fresh concrete in the mixing phase, which enables the benefits of CO2 mineralization to be used in the ready-mix concrete manufacturing.
+In the previous project the presence of additional mineralized CaCO3 was verified, and the goal in this project is to quantify it with TGA and XRD characterization methods.

 Concrete – the green material of our time?